Section: 300-2

 SCOPE

-This document establishes UC San Diego’s Financial Deficit policy and applies to Administrative Officials, defined herein, over financial resources.
+This document establishes UC San Diego’s Financial Deficit policy and applies to Administrative Officials, defined herein, with responsibility over financial resources.
 This Policy does not apply to employees of UC San Diego Medical Center.

 POLICY SUMMARY